saurabh-slacklife/saurabh-slacklife/README.md

 Thank you for stopping by.
 My name is Saurabh Saxena.

-I'm a developer and
+I'm a developer.
+Have architected and engineered systems in Travel eCommerce, Telecom and BFSI domain.

-Here are some ideas to get you started:

 - **What I'm upto?**
   - I’m currently on sabbatical break since December 2019.